gjbex/worker/README.md

 not compute more than 5 work items on a node, so that each work item can use 4 cores.

+In order to allow interoperability with tools such as numactl or other thread-pinning software, two variables are made available to job scripts:
+`WORKER_RAND` and `WORKER_SIZE`.
+These represent the rank of the slave in the MPI communicator and the latter's size.
+This allows to compute the placements of the processes started in work items with respect to the CPU set of the node they are running on.
+This can be useful to control the number of threads used by individual work items.

 Further information
 -------------------
 This how-to introduces only Worker's basic features.
 The wsub command has some usage information that is printed when the -help option is specified: